|Height:||0-10 cm (0-3.9 inch)|

-Crocus chrysanthus is commonly called the 'snow crocus' because it blooms so early in the year.
+Crocus chrysanthus (Herb.)
+Herb. is commonly called the 'snow crocus' because it blooms so early in the year.
 It is closely related to Crocus biflorus; some of the cultivars sold as Crocus chrysanthus are Crocus biflorus hybrids.
 Tunics are coriaceous (looking like leather).
 A useful reference is Compilation of Crocus Chrysanthus/Biflorus Cultivars by Thomas Huber.
 Photo 1 by John Lonsdale.
 Photo 2 by David Pilling shows corms forming around shoots on top of old corm.

 Crocus chrysanthus 'Advance' - Here are 4 photos of this stunning C. chrysanthus selection with bicolored flowers that are blush lilac on the exterior of the outer tepals, creamy white interior tepals, and soft moonlight yellow inside.
 In each of these photos, one can also see the deep yellow flowers of another C. chrysanthus variety; 'Goldilocks', strikingly marked with dark purplish brown near the base.
 Photos by Mark McDonough.